 That’s where I had that on the back burner.
 She was just a great woman who helped me with making sure that I had disposable makeup stuff.
 That way, I didn’t get any extra infections.

 I lost all my hair besides my hair in my head, probably about 25% of my hair.
-It was still very nerve wracking all through chemo when I would wash my hair and then there’d be hair coming out.
+It was still very nerve-racking all through chemo when I would wash my hair, and then there’d be hair coming out.

 I actually skipped my very last chemo, which was just a Taxol dose.
 I missed my last dose because I showed up, my platelets were like 30, my counts were non-existent.

-My BRCA genes were negative, it wasn’t that we were going to go to this route because of that.
+My BRCA genes were negative.
+It wasn’t that we were going to go to this route because of that.
 My genetics, everything was normal.
-There was one gene of unknown variants, but they don’t think that that means anything and obviously don’t have a plan for that one.
+There was one gene of unknown variance, but they don’t think that that means anything and obviously don’t have a plan for that one.